 Unfortunately, the only way to completely prevent an allergic reaction is to not eat the food at all.
 But if you love carrots and can’t imagine giving them up, Dr. Bassett says there are ways to lessen the severity of the reaction.
 “In some cases, you may peel or cook (even microwave) the food, and that appears to reduce the likelihood of experiencing symptoms,” he adds.
 “There is also some data to indicate that many patients can see a lessening of symptoms after receiving allergy injections to those same seasonal pollens.”
 Some lucky people are able to cure their food allergies through allergy desensitization.

-If you think you may have oral allergy syndrome, consider seeing an allergist who may be able to diagnose you right on the spot.
-A simple skin test may also be performed.
+If you think you may have oral allergy syndrome, consider seeing an allergist who may be able to diagnose you right on the spot, possibly with a skin test.
 And if your reactions to certain foods—especially nuts—are severe, where it feels like your throat is closing up, call 911, as it could be a sign of anaphylactic shock, an extreme, often life-threatening allergic reaction.
-Here’s other bizarre stuff you might be allergic to.
+Next, check out other bizarre stuff you might be allergic to.